contourpy/contourpy/docs/benchmarks/rendering.rst

    :class: only-dark

-For the ``simple`` dataset above the performance of ``serial`` for contour lines is the same regardless of ``LineType``.
+For the ``simple`` dataset above the performance of ``serial`` for contour lines is the same regardless of :class:`~.LineType`.
 It is slightly faster than ``mpl2005`` and significantly faster than ``mpl2014`` with a speedup of 1.3-1.4.
 Comparing these times with the calculation-only times of the previous section shows that the rendering time here is only about 125 ms so there is a fairly even split between calculation and rendering time for ``serial``.

 .. image:: ../_static/lines_random_1000_render_light.svg